Remember the Time

-"Remember the Time" is a 1992 single by American singer and songwriter Michael Jackson.
-It was released by Epic Records on January 14, 1992, as the second single from Jackson's eighth studio album, Dangerous.
+"Remember the Time" is a song by the American singer and songwriter Michael Jackson.
+It was released by Epic Records on January 14, 1992, as the second single from Jackson's eighth album, Dangerous (1991).
 The song was written and composed by Teddy Riley, Jackson and Bernard Belle, and produced by Riley and Jackson.
 The song's lyrics are written about remembering having fallen in love with someone.

-"Remember the Time" was generally well received by contemporary critics.
-The song was commercially successful, peaking at number three on the Billboard Hot 100 and number one on the Billboard Hot R&B Singles as well as the Mainstream Top 40 chart.
+"Remember the Time" was generally well-received by contemporary critics.
+The song was commercially successful, peaking at number 3 on the US Billboard Hot 100 and number 1 on the Billboard Hot R&B Singles and Top 40/Mainstream charts.
 It is certified 3× Platinum by the Recording Industry Association of America (RIAA).
-Internationally, the song was a Top 10 hit in nine countries, peaking at No.1 in New Zealand, at No.2 in Spain and No.3 in the United Kingdom.
+Internationally, the song was a Top 10 hit in nine countries, peaking at number 1 in New Zealand, number 2 in Spain and number 3 in the United Kingdom.

-A nine-minute music video directed by John Singleton, marketed as a "short film", was released for the song.
+A nine-minute music video directed by John Singleton, was released for the song and broadcast live on Fox, BET and MTV on February 2, 1992, the video received a Nielsen Rating of 13.1 on Fox.
 The video is set in Ancient Egypt and features appearances of Jackson, Eddie Murphy, Iman, Tommy "Tiny" Lister and Magic Johnson.
-It has appeared on the video albums: Dangerous – The Short Films, Video Greatest Hits – HIStory and Michael Jackson's Vision.
+It has appeared on the video albums: Dangerous: The Short Films, Video Greatest Hits – HIStory and Michael Jackson's Vision.
 The music video, along with other videos from Dangerous, was frequently shown on MTV.

 Background

 "Remember the Time" was written by Teddy Riley, Michael Jackson and Bernard Belle, and was produced by Riley and Jackson.
 It was recorded at Record One studios.
 It was released as the second single from Michael Jackson's eighth studio album, Dangerous, on January 14, 1992.
-"Remember the Time" is three minutes fifty nine seconds long.
 The song's music was compared to Jackson's 1979 single, "Rock with You" from his Off the Wall album.

 Co-writer Teddy Riley supposedly stated in a 1996 Los Angeles Times interview that he was inspired to write the song after hearing Jackson describe "falling in love with the woman he just married".
 The article assumes he is referring to Debbie Rowe but Riley himself makes no mention of her.
 In a 2011 reply to a fan on Twitter, Riley denied that the song was about Rowe.
 Others have noted that when the single was originally released in 1992, Jackson dedicated the song to Diana Ross.